EPIC US ROAD TRIP DAYS 18-22THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 Epic US Road Trip 2016 – The Great Plains

 This vast, sparsely populated and under-appreciated region isn’t just somewhere to drive through to get elsewhere.
-From the southeastern corner of Cowboy Wyoming, through the very middle of corn-heavy Nebraska, to city hopping in Missouri, and with forays into both Iowa & Arkansas, we found 5 whole days worth of plains attractions.
-And it was awesome.
-Welcome to epic US road trip days 18 to 22.
+From the southeastern corner of Cowboy Wyoming through the very middle of corn-heavy Nebraska to city hopping in Missouri and with brief forays into both Iowa & Arkansas, we found 5 whole days worth of attractions on the Great Plains where the days were long and the roads even longer.
+It was awesome.
+Welcome to Epic US Road Trip days 18 to 22.

 Day 18 || September 14 2016